julkue/datatables.mark.js/README.md

 <script src="vendor/datatables.mark.js/dist/datatables.mark.js"></script>
 ```

-or loading it with AMD (RequireJS) or CommonJS.
+or loading it with AMD or CommonJS.

 When using RequireJS you should configure the names of dependent modules as
 following: